Abstract Classes in OOP in PHP

 In this case, you can forcibly prohibit

-creating objects of the class User
+creating objects of the class User, so that

 you or another programmer do not accidentally